YottaDB/YDBDoc/ProgGuide/functions.rst

 NULL (""): Returns a full file-specification or device

 "SYNTAX_ONLY": Disables checking for the existence of the directory or device.

+"SYMLINK": Returns the file name of the actual file rather than the symbolic link, with $ZPARSE() following the link or chain of links.

+The SYMLINK keyword was added to YottaDB effective release `r1.32 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.32>`_.

 ++++++++++++++++++++++++++++++
 Examples of $ZPARSE()